Florida teacher pay raises: Gov. Rick Scott wants to add $480 million to budget for teacher raises

 Vicki Rodriguez, vice president of the St. Lucie Classroom Teachers Association and Classified Unit, said she was happy Scott was "starting to realize that quality pay for educators does have some connection to the overall financial security of the state."

 "However, they took 3 percent from us last year so we're actually going to be starting at zero," Rodriguez said of the required pension contribution.
+"So while it's a nice thing to have, it's also not enough to give back all that they've taken away.
+It's a start."

 Whether it'll be an across the board or merit-based raise could be a tough legislative fight.
 House Speaker Will Weatherford, R-Wesley Chapel, told The Miami Herald he's supportive of pay based on performance.